mshibili/LSB-Steganography/README.md

 # LSB-Steganography
- Encoding secret data in lsb bits of .bmp file.
+ Encoding secret data in lsb bits of a .bmp file.
- Project 1: LSB Image Steganography

 ## Abstarct: